LIST: 35 Must-Visit Historical Places in the Philippines

 Fort San Pedro, Cebu

 Fort San Pedro, now a historical park, was once a military garrison where Spanish settlement was first situated.
-Its original structure was wood but then replaced with stone in the 17th century.
+Its original structure was wood, but then it was replaced with stone in the 17th century.
 It’s a triangle-shaped fort with two sides that face the sea and, on one, the land.
 Now it serves as a museum and park for guests to learn about the early Spanish settlement in the Philippines.

 - Address: A. Pigafetta Street, Cebu City